 One of the big reasons to explore Salesforce integrations and the AppExchange is to integrate your data.
 There are a lot of options to move data between different systems as well as collect data from outside sources.
 Here are a few examples of Salesforce data integration.

-JotForm offers a built-in connector to Salesforce so you can map JotForm fields to Salesforce fields.
-You can build lead capture forms, then route the form data into Salesforce and send it to the appropriate sales team members, without doing any manual data entry.
+Jotform offers a built-in connector to Salesforce so you can map Jotform fields to Salesforce fields.
+You can build lead capture forms for Salesforce, then route the form data into your CRM account and send it to the appropriate sales team members, without doing any manual data entry.

 Dataloader.io is another Salesforce data integration tool.
 It lets you import and export data to and from Salesforce using MuleSoft APIs.
 Tools like this let you migrate your data to Salesforce or export it for manual reporting purposes.